SCOPE OF THIS CHAPTER

-It will be necessary for the foster carer or the child's social worker to ensure the child is registered with a GP, Dentist and Optician, either retaining practices known to him or her (which is preferable) or in the area where they are placed.
+It will be necessary for the foster carer or the child's social worker to ensure the child is registered with a GP, Dentist and Optician, either retaining practices known to them (which is preferable) or in the area where they are placed.

-In relation to a first Looked After placement it will also be necessary for the social worker to liaise with the Designated Nurse for LAC to arrange a Health Care Assessment - see Health Care Assessments and Plans Procedure for further details.
+In relation to a first Looked After placement it will also be necessary for the social worker to liaise with the Looked After Children Nurse to arrange a Health Care Assessment - see Health Care Assessments and Plans Procedure for further details.
 The social worker must also contact the relevant school of, where the child does not have a school place, the relevant education officer with a view to the completion of a Personal Education Plan - see Education of Looked After and Previously Looked After Children Procedure.

-For any new placement, every effort should be made to enable the child to remain at the same school unless there are reasons which would be detrimental to his or her well being.
+For any new placement, every effort should be made to enable the child to remain at the same school unless there are reasons which would be detrimental to their well being.

 6. Support and Monitoring of Placements

-The child's social worker must visit the child in the placement within one week of the placement and then, at a minimum, every six weeks during the first year, thereafter every six weeks (three months if the placement is intended to last until the child is 18).
-For children in long-term foster placements visits after the first year should not be less frequent than six monthly - see Social Worker Visits to Looked After Children Procedure.
+The child's social worker must visit the child in the placement within 1 week of the placement and then, at a minimum, every 6 weeks during the first year, thereafter every 6 weeks (3 months if the placement is intended to last until the child is 18).
+For children in long-term foster placements visits after the first year should not be less frequent than 6 monthly - see Social Worker Visits to Children in Our Care Procedure.